 You may want to start the ear cleaning process with a few motivating treats on hand for your pup.
 Also, if your dog is squirmy and nervous about being handled during this process, consider giving them a calming hemp chew to help alleviate the stress of the situation.

-Final Words on Natural Ear Infection Treatment
+Final Words on Natural Ear Infection Options

 It’s up to you to determine whether or not your dog’s ear infection is severe enough to warrant a trip to the vet.
-If it’s your first time dealing with an ear infection, however, you might be more comfortable talking to your vet to get a rundown of how to treat it at home and learn how to avoid future visits.
+If it’s your first time dealing with an ear infection, however, you might be more comfortable talking to your vet to get a rundown of how to deal with it at home and learn how to avoid future visits.

 That said, don’t wait to take care of a suspected externa ear infection.
 Delaying treatment is not worth the risk of it spreading and turning into a media or interna ear infection.